-The legacy of Iraq has been overshadowed by the international and civil conflicts that have overwhelmed the nation for the past few decades.
+Iraq is a middle eastern country bordering Turkey, Iran, Kuwait, Saudi Arabia, Jordan and Syria.
+The land of ancient Iraq was part of Mesopotomia and is considered to be the birthplace of advanced civilisation.
+The modern capital, Baghdad, was the cultural and economic epicentre of the Islamic world for centuries.
+However, the legacies of Iraq have been overshadowed by the international and civil conflicts that have overwhelmed the nation for the past few decades.
 The political turbulence has set the country back massively and is likely to continue to do so.
-Iraqis commiserate about this – especially as the actual land of Iraq is considered to be the birthplace of advanced civilisation.
-Its capital, Baghdad, was the cultural and economic epicentre of the Islamic world for centuries.
-This rich and prestigious history means that, despite their dire situations, Iraqi people take a lot of pride in their nation and may consider themselves special.
-They show solidarity for their country at national events and celebrate their sovereignty.
+Iraqis commiserate about this.
+However, despite dire situations, the Iraqi people take a lot of pride in their nation and may consider themselves special to have such a rich and prestigious history.
+Broadly, Iraqis show solidarity for their country at national events and celebrate their sovereignty.

 Generally, Iraqis are religiously acceptant and have familiarity with ethnic diversity.
 However, Iraqi culture is rather intolerant of any diversion from traditional conventions and behaviours.
 It is a fundamentally conservative society where innovation is usually resisted and rules are expected to be followed diligently.
 Behaviour and public decorum are restrained and strictly governed in accordance to Islamic values.
 People can expect to suffer serious consequences from divergences and, therefore, society tends to approach self-indulgences with trepidation.